-On lines 14 through 18, enter your otherwise nondeductible expenses for the business use of your home.
+On lines 14 through 19, enter your otherwise nondeductible expenses for the business use of your home.
 These include utilities, insurance, repairs, and maintenance.
-If you rent, include the amount paid on line 18.
+If you rent, report the amount paid on line 16.
 If you file Schedule F, include any part of your home mortgage interest that is more than the limits given in Publication 936.
 (If you are an employee, do not enter any excess home mortgage interest.)
 In column (a), enter the expenses that benefit only the business part of your home (direct expenses).
 In column (b), enter the expenses that benefit the entire home (indirect expenses).
-Multiply line 19, column (b) by the business-use percentage (line 3) and enter this amount on line 20.
+Multiply line 20, column (b) by the business-use percentage (line 3) and enter this amount on line 21.

-If you claimed a deduction for business use of your home on your 2001 tax return, enter the amount from line 39 of your 2001 worksheet on line 21.
+If you claimed a deduction for business use of your home on your 2005 tax return, enter the amount from line 39 of your 2005 worksheet on line 22.

-On lines 24 through 29, figure your limit on deductions for excess casualty losses and depreciation.
+On lines 25 through 30, figure your limit on deductions for excess casualty losses and depreciation.

-On line 25, figure the excess casualty loss by multiplying the business use percentage from line 3 by the part of casualty losses that would not be allowable if you did not use your home for business (\$100 plus 10% of your adjusted gross income).
+On line 26, figure the excess casualty loss by multiplying the business use percentage from line 3 by the part of casualty losses that would not be allowable if you did not use your home for business (i.e., the casualty losses in excess of the amount on line 5).

-On line 26, enter the depreciation deduction from Part 3.
-If you claimed a deduction for business use of your home on your 2001 tax return, enter on line 27 the amount from line 40 of your 2001 worksheet.
+On line 27, enter the depreciation deduction from Part 3.

+If you claimed a deduction for business use of your home on your 2005 tax return, enter on line 28 the amount from line 40 of your 2005 worksheet.

-On lines 28 and 29, figure your allowable excess casualty losses and depreciation.
+On lines 29 and 30, figure your allowable excess casualty losses and depreciation.

-On line 30, total all allowable business use of the home deductions.
+On line 31, total all allowable business use of the home deductions.

-On line 31, enter the total of the casualty losses shown on lines 10 and 29.
-Enter the amount from line 31 on line 27 of Form 4684, Section B. See the instructions for Form 4684 for more information on completing that form.
+On line 32, enter the total of the casualty losses shown on lines 10 and 30.
+Enter the amount from line 32 on line 30 of Form 4684, Section B. See the instructions for Form 4684 for more information on completing that form.

-Line 32 is the total (other than casualty losses) allowable as a deduction for business use of your home.
-If you file Schedule F (Form 1040), enter this amount on line 34 of Schedule F and write "Business Use of Home" on the line beside the entry.
+Line 33 is the total (other than casualty losses) allowable as a deduction for business use of your home.
+If you file Schedule F (Form 1040), enter this amount on line 34, Other expenses, of Schedule F and enter "Business Use of Home" on the line beside the entry.
 Do not add the specific expenses into other line totals of Part II of Schedule F.